 If you’ve had a breast cancer screening mammogram, your mammogram report told you about any abnormal findings—masses, calcifications, or other atypical structure—in your breast tissue.
-But it may have also included information about your breast density, a description of the relative amount of dense glandular and connective tissue—to fatty tissue—in your breast.
+But it may have also included information about your breast density.

-If your report told you that you have dense breasts, you’re far from alone.
-About 50% of women in the U.S. who have screening mammograms are diagnosed with dense breasts.
-You can’t tell if you have dense breasts based on how your breasts look or their firmness.
-You also can’t tell if your breasts are dense simply based on your body type, weight, or the size and feel of your breasts.
+If your report told you that you have dense breasts, you’re far from alone, because about 50% of women in the U.S. who have screening mammograms are diagnosed with dense breasts.
+You can’t tell if you have dense breasts based on how your breasts look or their firmness—or your body type, weight, or the size and feel of your breasts.

 Women who have been told they have dense breasts should be aware that it can make it difficult for screening mammography to detect tumors.
 What’s more, women who have dense breasts are also at increased risk for breast cancer.

 “With conventional mammography, while we can be as accurate as 98% in a fatty breast, our sensitivity can drop to as low as 30% in women with extremely dense breasts, which is why supplementary screening with ultrasound or MRI—depending on the patient’s personal risk factors—can be such an important aid in finding breast cancer,” says Melissa Durand, MD, an Associate Professor of Radiology & Biomedical Imaging at Yale Cancer Center.

 What are dense breasts?

 The breasts are made up of fatty, glandular, and connective tissues.
 Breast density is a measure of the amount of dense tissue (glandular and connective tissues) compared to less dense tissue (fatty tissue).
 Breasts that contain a higher proportion of glandular and connective tissues relative to fatty tissue are said to be dense.